A lightweight utility that converts any error-like value into a safe, human-readable string.

 Designed for robust error handling in logs, CLI output, or user-facing messages.

-Handles any input type (unknown
+Handles any input type (unknown) gracefully

-Extracts message from Error
+Extracts message from Error objects

-Falls back to toString()
+Falls back to toString() where available

 Provides meaningful defaults for non-standard values